How to Build a Compliance Management System

 Certification Mechanism

 The penultimate step in the compliance journey is the certification process.
 This often involves collecting and presenting key evidence to an external auditor who checks if processes, infrastructure, and documentation are aligned with certification requirements.
-The auditor may also visit the company to conduct in-person reviews of the internal controls, employee interviews, and examine documents as required.
+The auditor may also visit the company to conduct in-person reviews of the internal controls, and employee interviews, and examine documents as required.

 On average, the certification process can take about four weeks.
 The auditor then compiles an exhaustive audit report highlighting areas of non-compliance.
 These recommendations must be worked upon within the instructed time frame to avoid any kind of penalties and fines.
 A CMS helps facilitate the process by connecting organizations with a network of auditors, automating evidence collection, consolidating data, and significantly shortening the certification process.